NASA-AMMOS/MMGIS/README.md

        `exit`
    In the above `\c` attaches to the database and `CREATE EXTENSION` enables PostGIS by creating a spatial reference table within that database.

+   If you want to use pgAdmin, follow the instructions [here]( http://postgis.net/workshops/postgis-intro/creating_db.html), except change the new database name to 'mmgis'.

 1. PHP, GDAL and Python2 are weaker dependencies (without them not everything will work)

    - PHP [7+](https://www.php.net/downloads.php) \* php-pdo php-mysqli pdo_sqlite modules enabled